No. 20 UCLA beats Marquette for Battle 4 Atlantis title - WHIZ News

+Afterward, several of Osborne’s teammates predicted her MVP win by putting their arm around her and pointing at her as the announcement was being made during the postgame trophy presentation.

-Osborne shot just 4 of 16, but she scored the first basket of OT on a tough runner to put the Bruins ahead to stay.
-That was part of a game-closing flurry that saw Osborne, Conti and Brown combine to score eight of UCLA’s last nine baskets starting from late in the third quarter.
+In all, Osborne, Conti and Brown combined to score eight of UCLA’s last nine baskets starting from late in the third quarter.

-Brown finished with just four points but had six rebounds and five steals, including one for a runout basket for a 57-53 lead in OT.
+“I want to give credit to my teammates and coaches just for continuing to encourage me throughout the whole game,” Osborne said.

-Chloe Marotta scored 15 points to lead the Golden Eagles (5-1), though Jordan King had just 10 points before fouling out early in overtime.
+Chloe Marotta scored 15 points to lead the Golden Eagles (5-1), and Jordan King had just 10 points before fouling out early in overtime.

+“I thought we lost a little bit of momentum,” Marquette coach Megan Duffy said of King’s exit.
+“Didn’t totally lose it, but just possessions changed a little bit … so we were just a little bit rattled in those first couple of minutes.”

 The Bruins and Eagles threw the second-ever Atlantis women’s tournament off its projected course with upsets.
-First there was Marquette beating No. 3 Texas in Saturday’s first round, then UCLA followed with a romp against No. 11 Tennessee in Sunday’s semifinals.
+First there was Marquette beating then-No. 3 Texas in Saturday’s first round, then UCLA followed with a romp against then-No. 11 Tennessee in Sunday’s semifinals.

 A year after a 1-vs-2 matchup between South Carolina and Connecticut for the title, this year’s championship paired two unranked teams at tipoff — though the Bruins entered the new AP Top 25 during the game and played the second half as a ranked team.